Learn why NFT businesses should move towards AML compliance and get a free guide at the end of the article.

 We have compiled a downloadable checklist with all our recommendations so you can track your progress easily.
 Feel free to save it to your device.

-It will be increasingly important for NFT marketplaces to build AML infrastructure with their legal entity at the center, surrounded by necessary counterparties like KYC and payments providers.
+It will be increasingly important for NFT marketplaces to build AML infrastructure with their legal entity at the center, surrounded by necessary counterparties like KYC and payment providers.
 Here’s what this can look like:

 Setting up an AML compliant business takes time and a lot of work.
 But the reward is avoiding regulatory sanctions and building trust between your platform and its users and investors.
 So I think it’s worth the effort.